davidolufemi521/Port-Harcourt-Real-Estate-AI/README.md

 - training machine learning models
 - deploying the result in a Flask web application

-The final product is a rent prediction tool that returns a practical rent band instead of pretending to know one exact “perfect” price.
+The final product is a rent prediction tool that returns an estimated rent together with a practical market range.

 ---

 ## Project Goal

-The main goal of this project is not just to train a model.
+The goal of this project is not just to train a model.

 It is to take unreliable property listing data and turn it into a useful decision-support tool for:
 - renters